Abraham145/python-projects/README.md

 ### Description
 This app is a straightforward web application designed to use static templates for rendering content.
 It focuses on:
 - Minimalistic design.
-- Efficient use of HTML templates.
+- Efficient use of HTML yu templates.
 - Fast loading and lightweight performance.

 ### Features